-- (7) The Chief Education Officer shall - (a) provide for the assessment of the student's achievement on a regular basis and communicate the results to the parent; - (b) advise the parent if, in the opinion of the Chief Education Officer, the student is not making reasonable progress in the programme; and - (c) provide the parent with recommendations which will assist the student in improving the level of achievement.
+(7) The Director of Education shall-

+- (a) provide for the assessment of the student's achievement on a regular basis and communicate the results to the parent; - (b) advise the parent if, in the opinion of the Director of Education, the student is not making reasonable progress in the programme; and - (c) provide the parent with recommendations which will assist the student in improving the level of achievement.

-Termination of programme.
+82. Termination of programme

-82.-(1) Notwithstanding section 81(1), the Chief Education Officer shall, in writing, terminate the home education program if the Chief Education Officer is of the opinion, after considering the abilities of the student, that -
+(1) Notwithstanding subsection (1) of section 81, the Director of Education shall, in writing, terminate the home education program if the Director of Education is of the opinion, after considering the abilities of the student, that-

-- (a) the home education programme no longer meets the requirements of section 3(3); or - (b) the student had failed to meet standards of student achievement, as measured by achievement testing, comparable to those of students in public schools.
+(a) the home education programme no longer meets the requirements of section 3(3); or

+(b) the student had failed to meet standards of student achievement, as measured by achievement testing, comparable to those of students in public schools.

-(2) The Chief Education Officer shall, in conjunction with the notice of termination, direct the student to attend a school established by or registered under this Act effective on the date specified in the notice of termination.
+(2) The Director of Education shall, in conjunction with the notice of termination, direct the student to attend a school established by or registered under this Act effective on the date specified in the notice of termination.

-(3) Where the parent disagrees with the decision of the Chief Education Officer made under subsection (1), the parent may appeal to the Education Appeal Tribunal established pursuant to this Act within fourteen days of the decision.
+(3) Where the parent disagrees with the decision of the Director of Education made under subsection (1) above, the parent may appeal to the Education Appeal Tribunal established pursuant to this Act within fourteen days of the decision.